glupta/banker-joe-predict/README.md

-Get current BTC price on Avalanche C-Chain from Chainlinke and get AVAX balance from Trader Joe for the user wallet address = 0x65dac8b5d5d31b1150d8a5a5a14ed0e3a6827da8
+Get current BTC price on Avalanche C-Chain from Chainlink and get AVAX balance from Trader Joe for the user wallet address = 0x65dac8b5d5d31b1150d8a5a5a14ed0e3a6827da8

 ```
 export FLASK_APP=balance